 Our barrier-free design outpatient service addresses the challenges presented by everyday living situations.
 This may include climbing staircases, getting in and out of the bathtub, and accessibility issues for someone using a wheelchair.
 An occupational therapist with expertise in rehabilitation and functional design recommends ways to make your home safer and easier to navigate.
 Ideas can include guidelines for construction and advice on how to obtain specialized equipment or products.

 A barrier-free design physician’s referral is required for this program.

-Pediatric occupational therapists understand how orthopaedic and neurological conditions affect a child’s fine motor skills, vision, sensory knowledge, and ability to process ideas and communicate effectively.
+Pediatric occupational therapists understand how orthopedic and neurological conditions affect a child’s fine motor skills, vision, sensory knowledge, and ability to process ideas and communicate effectively.

 Pediatric occupational therapy at Rusk Rehabilitation, part of the services offered through Hassenfeld Children’s Hospital at NYU Langone, includes a variety of specialized programs to aid a child’s progress in these specific areas.
 To make an appointment, or for additional information about any of our pediatric services, please call our scheduling department at 212-598-6248.

 This intensive, 4-week summer program is geared toward children as young as age 3 who have weakness in 1 arm or hand, often as a result of a stroke, cerebral palsy, or surgery to remove a brain tumor.

 During the daily, three-hour sessions, children wear a removable cast to restrict movement of the unaffected arm.
 Therapy is based on the theory that by limiting the use of the functional limb, the brain will create the neural pathways needed to stimulate activity in the affected arm or hand.